A Life At Work by Thomas Moore

 “Stories with emotions help heal and move your heart.”

 “It’s not about money- be bold and follow your guide ignoring criticism and permission or prejudice of others.”

-About the Author: Thomas Moore is the author of Care of the Soul, that spent forty-six weeks on the New York Times bestseller list.
+Thomas Moore is the author of Care of the Soul, which spent forty-six weeks on the New York Times bestseller list.
 He’s also written fifteen other books on deepening spirituality and cultivating the soul in every aspect of life.
 His work journey has encompassed being a monk, a musician, a university professor, and a psychotherapist, and today he lectures widely on holistic medicine, spirituality, psychotherapy, and ecology.
-He also writes fiction and music and often works with his wife, artist and yoga instructor Joan Hanley.
+He also writes fiction and music and often works with his wife, artist, and yoga instructor, Joan Hanley.

 A Life At Work: The Joy of Discovering What You Were Born to Do by Thomas Moore